nci-hcmi-catalog/portal/docs/API_documentation.md

 # Introduction

-The HCMI Searchable Catalog was built with an extensive API providing programmatic access to any data currently available through the user interface.
+The HCMI Searchable Catalog was built with an extensive API allowing programmatic access to any data currently available through the user interface.
+The purpose of this documentation it to provide initial elements to start exploring HCMI data through its available APIs:

-Two types of APIs are currently provided:

 * A GraphQL API supporting search and exploration features
 * A REST API providing HCMI-specific business logic

 # Discover GraphQL

 The HCMI GraphQL endpoint, available at `https://hcmi-searchable-catalog.nci.nih.gov/api/hcmi/graphql` is a standard GraphQL implementation.
-Those not familiar with GraphQL can find documentation and resources on [GraphQL official website](https://graphql.org/learn/).
+Detailed GraphQL documentation and resources are available on [GraphQL official website](https://graphql.org/learn/).

-This documentation will provide initial elements to start exploring HCMI data through Graphql.

 ## Install and start GraphiQL electron app

-The [Graphil electron app](https://electronjs.org/apps/graphiql) is an easy solution to start querying the HCMI API.
+The [Graphiql electron app](https://electronjs.org/apps/graphiql) provides a simple user interface to start querying the catalog GraphQL API.

 Once the application is installed, joint specify `https://hcmi-searchable-catalog.nci.nih.gov/api/hcmi/graphql` in the `GraphQL Endpoint` field.